alexkirsz/rn-pokevision/README.md

 # rn-pokevision

-React Native app leveraging the Pokévision API in order to display all the Pokémon around you.
+React Native app leveraging the GoRadar API in order to display all the Pokémon around you.

 Currently only supports iOS.